 The reality is that no matter how much money, education, food or clothing is shared - the true cost of what was lost from the actions of our government can never be repaid to indigenous people.
 That doesn't mean that we just raise our arms and voices in frustration.
 It means that as we help to rebuild and restore what was damaged we must also be realistic and avoid the naive impression that this work will ever be complete.

 What is needed is mutual healing from generations of attempted genocide, trauma and abuse.
 The creativity, resilience and determination of indigenous communities is inspiring and worthy of global attention.
+Recall the significant efforts made by inidigenous youth in 2016 to bring attention to the unnecessary Dakota Access Pipeline.
 Despite all that has been lost many Native American communities are bound and driven by an inner strength and spirit that many in our Western culture find difficult to appreciate.

 How do we bridge this gap in beliefs?
 Mainstream Western culture can at times appear to be based upon some flimsy concepts such as consumption, endless growth, mass incarceration and an arrogant sense of superiority as necessary functions; where many indigenous cultures were based on the concept of warrior spirit and living daily life in a humble and mindful way so that the next seven generations are not negatively impacted by present day activity.